sebhtml/novigrad/README.md

 # Roadmap

+- avoid Tensor::reset calls on c in Tensor::gemm
 - try to use sgemm correctly when the result is transposed in order to avoid transpose_in_place
 - add capability for having N blocks side-by-side in a layer (required for multi-head attention)
 - implement Dropout